8gradplus/msb_lecture/slides/data_management/slides.md

 Short Excursion: <span style="color: lightgreen;">What is a view?
 What is a materialized view in a relational database like PostgreSQL?</span>

---

-<span style='color: lightgreen'>What can be high cost drivers in a pure data warehouse architecture?</span>

 ---

 <span style="color: orange;">Data Lake</span>